 While helping my mom add a new portico to her front entry, I learned a valuable lesson about exterior home renovations and the importance of drawings—even in minor alterations.
 So, I thought I would share that lesson with you!

 My mom (and my sister Elizabeth and her husband) own a two-acre property on the edge of the little town we all live in.
 It’s at the end of a quiet dead-end street, right up against green fields with a backdrop of beautiful hills and blue, blue sky.
 When they bought the property there was already a house in place for Elizabeth and her family, so my mom had this sweet little carriage house built in the backyard.

 This was what the exterior entry to the house looked like when it was first built.
-My mom is modest about how she lives her life so she chose a plan that was really basic and simple.
-No portico, no front entry.

 There’s a very inadequate coat closet inside her sitting room, but that’s not actually in (or really near) the entry.
 When you step into her little house, you’re just four feet away from walking upstairs and the entry is just four feet wide before you have to turn left into the kitchen or right into the garage.
 Tiny, tiny entry, just a little wider than a hallway.